idris-lang/Idris-dev/docs/tutorial/testing.rst

     Test Passed
     Test Passed

-Note how both tests have reported success by printing a single ``.`` as we arranged for with the ``assertEq`` and ``assertNoEq`` functions.
+Note how both tests have reported success by printing ``Test Passed`` as we arranged for with the ``assertEq`` and ``assertNoEq`` functions.